Azure/bicep-types-az/generated/cdn/microsoft.cdn/2021-06-01/types.md

 * **loadBalancingSettings**: [LoadBalancingSettingsParameters](#loadbalancingsettingsparameters): Round-Robin load balancing settings for a backend pool
 * **profileName**: string (ReadOnly): The name of the profile which holds the origin group.
 * **provisioningState**: 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): Provisioning status
-* **responseBasedAfdOriginErrorDetectionSettings**: [ResponseBasedOriginErrorDetectionParameters](#responsebasedoriginerrordetectionparameters): The JSON object that contains the properties to determine origin health using real requests/responses.
 * **sessionAffinityState**: 'Disabled' | 'Enabled': Whether to enable use of this rule.
 Permitted values are 'Enabled' or 'Disabled'
 * **trafficRestorationTimeToHealedOrNewEndpointsInMinutes**: int: Time in minutes to shift the traffic to the endpoint gradually when an unhealthy endpoint comes healthy or a new endpoint is added.
 Default is 10 mins.
 This property is currently not supported.